newtang/newtang.github.io/_drafts/eslint.markdown

  * [prefer-template](http://eslint.org/docs/rules/prefer-template)
  * [require-await](http://eslint.org/docs/rules/require-await)

-I'm pretty much fully on the ES6/ES7 train (for Node use anyways).
+I'm using ES6/ES7 full time (for Node use anyways).
 I don't use var, I'm using await/async for all my asynchronous logic, and the spread operator is pretty useful.
-I think the `prefer-template` rule gets me a lot.
-For short strings, adding a couple strings together is a little easier for me to read than templates, but maybe I'm just used to the old ways.
+The `prefer-template` rule tripms me up a lot.
+For short strings, adding a couple strings together is a little easier for me to read than templates, but maybe I'm just used to the old ways of doing things.

 Things that don't happen often, but there's no harm in protecting against them anyways.